SussexUCU/USS/README.md

 # USS
+Data on the Universities Superannuation Scheme

+With some calculations and graphs

+## Overview

-Data on Universities Superannuation Scheme starting to put all uss data in one place work in progress
+We are attempting to put all USS data in one place.

+This is a work in progress